mayabrandi/clinical_EPPs/README.md

 ## Config files

-The following config files are requiered for the package to work at all.

 **~/.genologicsrc**

 This config file contains user info to give access to the lims database and is requiered for the SciLifeLab/genologics package.
+All EPPs depend on this config.

 Its content must look like this:

 ```